openjs-foundation/cross-project-council/project-resources/INFRASTRUCTURE_MENU.md

 ## Distribution
 Projects with a technical need for a CDN should attempt to use no-cost services from sites like https://www.jsdelivr.com/, https://www.keycdn.com/open-source-cdn, or others.
 Non-free options may be requested, subject to budget approval.

-## Website Monitoring
-The OpenJS Foundation can provide website downtime and performance monitoring through StatusCake or Pingdom.

 ## Open Source Dependency Monitoring (FOSSA)

 ## Credential Storage
-The OpenJS Foundation can provide credential storage and sharing through LastPass Enterprise.
-Because the credentials are shared through a LastPass Enterprise account, each user only needs a free account to receive them.
-Managed credentials may include:
+The OpenJS Foundation can provide credential storage and sharing through 1Password.

-* Usernames / Passwords
-* Secret keys
-* Notes or documentation

 ## Email
 The OpenJS Foundation uses Groups.io for mailing lists on the openjsf.org domain.
 All projects are welcome to request their own lists on the @lists.openjsf.org subdomain.